vpht1/andfz/README.md

 # Overview

 Welcome to Andfz!
-Andfz is a free application developed by 嘉桐科技创新（深圳）有限公司 (hereinafter referred to as "Andfz", "we","us","our service" or "our product").
+Andfz is a free application developed by Jia Tong Technology Innovation (Shenzhen) Co Ltd (hereinafter referred to as "Andfz", "we","us","our service" or "our product").

 Our privacy policy will elaborate on how we collect and use your personal information when you use our products and services, as well as the information control we provide you and the measures we take to protect information security.